belltailjp/chainer_computational_cost/README.md

   * For example, keeping conv weights in FP16, saves as FP32
   * chainer-computational-cost uses data type of input tensor of a layer

+Otherwise, these costs are also exluceded from computational cost.

+* Inside-layer working memory read/write
+  * Assume that every layers read only the input data and parameters from memory and write only the final results back to memory
+* Index calculation
+  * For example, `shift` and `transpose` heavily relies on src/dst index calculation but these are ignored
+* Broadcasting

 ## Requirements